Container Closure Integrity Testing

 Electrical Conductivity and Capacitance Test (HVLD)

 High voltage leak detection is based upon the principle of electrical conductivity and resistance.
-The premise is that the packaging is less conductive than the product contained inside.
+The premise is that the packaging is less conductive than the product held inside.
 A high voltage and high frequency charge is applied across the packaged product sample.
 The probe sends the current through the sample.
 While the sample is rotted on a platform, the detection probe measures voltage received as a function of traveling through the container.

 Vacuum Decay Method - ASTM F2338